Helder Leal

 Overcoming Obstacles

 One of the major obstacles we faced was ensuring smooth integration of our healthcare system with the existing ones.
-To address this issue, we developed flexible interfaces and that not only made integration with electronic health record (EHR) systems and other tools possible but also seamless.
-It was a mandatory requirement to ensure that the correct patient was matched with the EHR, and providing the right set of tools for seamless integration proved to be a significant challenge.
+It was a mandatory requirement to ensure that the correct patient was matched with the health record, and providing the right set of tools for seamless integration proved to be a significant challenge.

-The majority of eConsultations are matched using the NHS number.
-However, there are certain cases where patients cannot be automatically matched, and the process needs to be manual.
+The majority of eConsults are matched using the NHS number.
+However, there are certain cases where patients cannot be automatically matched.
 In such cases, combining the updated data provided the patient could be matched manually by the admin team using the interface provided.

 In certain scenarios, the process of retaining photographic information within an eConsult necessitates a thorough examination by a clinician.
 The purpose of this assessment is to ensure that sensitive data is not automatically saved within the system.